 6.6.
-Evaluation of the Recommended and Proposed Minimum Flows
+Evaluation of the Recommended Minimum Flows

-As described in Section 5.4, the recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek were evaluated to assess potential effects on fish and invertebrate populations and water quality in the Lower Peace/Shell System and Charlotte Harbor.
-These environmental value assessments involved analysis of two scenarios, one with no freshwater flow reductions or withdrawals (i.e., the baseline condition) and the other with reduced flows based on the maximum withdrawals allowed by the recommended and proposed minimum flows.
+As described in Section 5.4, the recommended minimum flows for the Lower Peace River and Lower Shell Creek were evaluated to assess potential effects on fish and invertebrate populations and water quality in the Lower Peace/Shell System and Charlotte Harbor.
+These environmental value assessments involved analysis of two scenarios, one with no freshwater flow reductions or withdrawals (i.e., the baseline condition) and the other with reduced flows based on the maximum withdrawals allowed by the recommended minimum flows.